greg-raven/Uncommon-Sense/_posts/2010-06-12-the-foundation-of-self-government.md

 ---
-title: 'The foundation of self-government'
+title: "The foundation of self-government"
 layout: post
 categories:
 - government